-- The two renewable gases are hydrogen and renewable methane hydrogen ostensibly from electrolysis of water and methane from reacting hydrogen and carbon dioxide both do not emit (net) harmful greenhouse gases (as long as the carbon dioxide is taken from the atmosphere) and displace fossil fuel emissions - These gases have enormously different characteristics from an engineering perspective - and these differences are critical - Hydrogen is expensive to compress, store and transport any distance and best produced close to source - and large scale hydrogen storage is a petrochemical industry type issue (think not in my back yard) - distributed (community embedded) hydrogen is therefore extremely difficult (it is a dangerous good) - current gas infrastructure issues (H2 transmission problematic) - and hydrogen on a volume basis is 1/3 the energy of natural gas - The alternative capabilities of renewable methane are far more enticing as it is a direct replacement for existing natural gas - and frankly renewable methane is a must do technology for Australia if it remains on this pathway to net zero carbon - the major issue is infrastructure and associated technology scale up
+- The two renewable gases are hydrogen and renewable methane both do not emit (net) harmful greenhouse gases (as long as the carbon dioxide is taken from the atmosphere for eGas).
+These gases have enormously different characteristics. - Hydrogen is expensive to compress, store and transport - best produced close to source - and at scale is a petrochemical industry - and hydrogen on a volume basis is 1/3 the energy of natural gas - The alternative capabilities of eGas are far more enticing as it is a direct replacement for existing natural gas - and frankly renewable methane is a must do technology for Australia if it remains on this pathway to net zero carbon the major issue is infrastructure and associated technology scale up

-Storing renewable energy as gas
+Storing and transporting renewable energy as gas

-Renewable gases produced from renewable electricity (hydrogen and methane) are an excellent form of renewable energy storage:
+Renewable gases are an excellent form of renewable energy storage:

-- On the east coast of Australia there is some 150 PJ of natural gas storage for market use (>200 PJ in total mostly underground) this is more than 40,000 GWh of electricity storage equivalent (20,000 GWh from a CCGT) Snowy 2 = 336 GWh for comparison for no additional investment. - This storage can easily take renewable methane less so hydrogen (1/3 of the energy storage if feasible to inject underground)- it is also very cheap -cheaper than PHES, batteries or hydrogen storage - Renewable methane based gases can be readily converted to LNG in existing LNG plants and shipped overseas Australia is the largest LNG exporter in the world currently at \$50 billion/year and this trade (like coal exports) is totally at risk if not replaced with renewable gas for export. - LNG import and regasification facilities can also act as storage in Australia, close to the key capital city markets for market peaks - 3 to 5 such facilities being planned currently.
+- On the east coast of Australia there is some 150 PJ of natural gas storage for market use, mostly underground - this is more than 40,000 GWh of electricity storage equivalent (20,000 GWh from a CCGT) 60 x Snowy 2 (336 GWh for comparison) - All for no additional investment this storage can easily take eGas - less so hydrogen - Renewable methane based gases can be readily converted to Green LNG in existing LNG plants and shipped overseas - Australia is the largest LNG exporter in the world currently at \$50 billion/year and this trade (like coal exports) is totally at risk if not replaced with eGas. - LNG import and regasification facilities can also act as storage in Australia, close to the key capital city markets for market peaks.

-Storing renewable energy as gas
+Transporting renewable energy as gas

-- There are some 35,000 km of natural gas

-transmission mains in Australia these can

-not be replicated with hydrogen technical

-issues, reduced energy throughputs at much

-reduced pressures, certification issues and

-expensive

-- These are key energy arteries in Australia shifting more energy than produced in the NEM each year very good interconnected grid now on the east coast a major strategic asset for Australia

-- Many other sunk assets gas distribution systems feeding some 5 million households and 10,000 MW plus of gas generation - all would either not be useable, de-rated significantly and/or require expensive conversions when trying to use hydrogen - it isn't easy being green...

-- Gas markets in Australia are also very well defined, regulated (laws and regulations nationally and at state level) and reasonably competitive in each of these applications - domestically and internationally for LNG exports
+- There are some 35,000 km of natural gas transmission mains in Australia these can not be replicated with hydrogen technical issues, reduced energy throughputs, reduced pressures, very expensive over any distance - These are key energy arteries in Australia shifting more energy than produced in the NEM each year - very good interconnected grid now on the east coast - this is a major strategic asset for Australia - Many other sunk assets gas distribution systems feeding some 5 million households and 10,000 MW plus of gas generation - all would either not be useable, de-rated significantly and/or require expensive conversions when trying to use hydrogen - it isn't easy being green... - Gas markets in Australia are also very well defined and regulated - expensive to change

-- The changes required here would be major/profound if natural gas becomes banned from production, export and end use - a very expensive exercise